King Gnu: Career

 In 2013, Mrs.Vinci was formed, later going by Srv.Vinci.
+Their first song was "ABUKU(泡)" released under the creative label Perimetron.

 In 2017, they renamed themselves to King Gnu.
 They then performed at the Fuji Rock Festival in 2017 and 2018.
+On October 25, 2017, the band released their first album under the name King Gnu, Tokyo Rendez-Vous.
+The track "Vinyl" was used in a Persol Tempstaff advertisement released on January 25 the next year.

 In January 2019, the band released Sympa, their first release under a major label after signing to Ariola Japan.
 The following month, King Gnu released hit song "Hakujitsu", which ranked No.4 in the year-end chart of Billboard Japan Hot 100.
 In October, they released "Kasa" and achieved their first No.1 on the Billboard Japan Download Chart.
+On December 31, King Gnu performed "Hakujitsu" at the 70th NHK Kōhaku Uta Gassen, their debut performance on the program.

-Ceremony was a commercial success, peaking atop the Japanese Oricon albums chart, the Billboard Japan albums chart, and was one of the 10 best-selling albums of 2020 worldwide by selling over one million copies.
+Their third album Ceremony, released on January 15, 2020, was a commercial success, peaking atop the Japanese Oricon albums chart, the Billboard Japan albums chart, and was one of the 10 best-selling albums of 2020 worldwide by selling over one million copies.
+A nationwide tour for the album was scheduled but all performances were postponed due to the COVID-19 pandemic.
+The band held their first online live concert in August.
+On September 8, it was announced that King Gnu would be the first Japanese artist to sign a partnership agreement with Red Bull.